tvlabs/edge264/README.md

 > * `ENODATA` - the function was called with `buf >= end` and there are no frames left to output
 > * `ENOMEM` - `malloc` failed to allocate memory

+> Note that MVC is enabled after receiving a "Subset sequence parameter set" NAL.
+Once enabled it can only be reverted to single-frame pictures by passing a "End of sequence" (`"\x6a"`) NAL to `edge264_decode_NAL`.

 <code>int <b>edge264_get_frame</b>(dec, out, borrow)</code>

 > Fetch the next frame ready for output.